 Gartner defines hyperautomation as “a business-driven, disciplined approach that organizations use to rapidly identify, vet, and automate as many business and IT processes as possible.”
 Hyperautomation involves the orchestrated use of multiple technologies — e.g., robotic process automation (RPA), advanced analytics, low-code/no-code application platforms — to scale automation initiatives.
 The rapid rise of hyperautomation in the last several years indicates a shift from basic, task-centric automation — enabled by stand-alone, non-integrated solutions like RPA, process mining, and machine learning (ML) — toward process-level automation and process orchestrations.

 The trend toward hyperautomation may seem daunting for audit teams who have only recently implemented automation technologies like RPA and audit analytics solutions.
 In a 2022 Gartner survey, 56% of CAEs identified moving to advanced analytics as an extremely important issue for them.
 Thankfully, adopting hyperautomation in your audit processes is extremely feasible.
 Hyperautomation-enabling solutions are being rapidly adopted by auditors due to their accessibility, intuitiveness, ease of automation, and simple integration — as well as their ability to extract, process, analyze, and visualize large amounts of audit data.

-In our Internal Audit Hyperautomation Blueprint Series, authors Brett Luis and Joe Kim will explore examples of business processes typically selected for SOX and internal audit testing that contain many opportunities for hyperautomation.
+Our Internal Audit Hyperautomation Blueprint Series, explores examples of business processes typically selected for SOX and internal audit testing that contain many opportunities for hyperautomation.
 Download your free copy of our first whitepaper in this series — which examines analytics and automation opportunities across the purchasing and payable lifecycle — and read on below to learn more about the rise of hyperautomation.

 The Rise of Hyperautomation